The Gothenburg Consortium

 John Rune Nielsen, RISE Research Institutes of Sweden (ex-officio member)

 Chalmers engages in research and higher education in engineering, natural sciences, design, and architecture.
 Complementing the traditional university structure, Chalmers have eight crosscutting Areas of Advance, bringing together education, research and innovation to successfully meet the needs of society and contribute to a sustainable future.
 These are: Built Environment, Energy, Information and Communication Technology, Life Science Engineering, Materials Science, Nanoscience and Nanotechnology, Production, and Transport.

-The Göteborg Region Association of Local Authorities (GR)
+The Göteborg Region (GR)

 GR is a collaborative political platform for the 13 local governments that constitute the Gothenburg functional urban region.
 It is a voluntary organization for inter-municipal political cooperation and an important arena for governmental activities.
 GR focuses on such issues as: regional planning, environment, traffic, job market, welfare and social services, competence development, education, and research.